diamSystems/Press/README.md

 # diam Systems - Press Repository

-Welcome to the official press repository for diam Systems Ltd. Here, you’ll find our latest press releases, news updates, and important announcements regarding diamOS and our other offerings.
+Welcome to the official press repository for diam Systems.
+Here, you’ll find our latest press releases, news updates, and important announcements regarding diamOS and our other offerings.

 ## About diam Systems